christinerose/gibbr.org/blog/hillingar/index.md

 This is why in Hillingar we need to use IFD to import from a derivation invoking Opam to solve dependency versions.

 I would be very interested if anyone reading this knows if this idea went anywhere!
-The only issue I see with this is the computational and storage overhead associated with storing derivations in the Nix store that are manageable for coarse-grained dependencies might prove too costly for fine-grained file dependencies.
+A potential issue I see with this is the computational and storage overhead associated with storing derivations in the Nix store that are manageable for coarse-grained dependencies might prove too costly for fine-grained file dependencies.

 While on the topic of build systems, to enable more minimal builds tighter integration with the compiler would enable analysing function dependencies^[[signalsandthreads.com/build-systems/#4305](https://signalsandthreads.com/build-systems/#4305)].
 For example, Dune could recompile only certain functions that have changed since the last invocation.